rmaniego/rmaniego/README.md

 Hi there! 👋

-Rod is a ✨ _Python Dev_ ✨ previously building test automations as a Test Engineer, whoa!
+Ryd is a ✨ _Python Dev_ ✨ previously building test automations as a Test Engineer, whoa!
 A deviant dev who's tugged between `CLI` and web, but is in the direction of data science and machine learning field.

   💼 Aspiring ML Engineer